olmsteadproperties/FrontEndTesting/tests.md

 1. Signup `Dwolla` for `Lenders` (`LLC`, `verified`)
 1. Sets up `Lender` payment account with `IAV`
 1. Creates a `new loan`
-1. Creates and adds a new `Borrower `account
+1. Creates and add a new `Borrower `account
 1. Accepts email invite sent to `Borrower` email
 1. Signup `Dwolla` for `Borrower` (`LLC`, `verified`)
 1. Sets up `Borrower` payment account with `IAV`
-1. Verifies `Borrower` payments account using the deposit method
-1. Verifies Borrower payments account using the deposit method
 1. Makes a static `payment` on the new `loan`
+1. Makes `One Time` schedule Payment
+1. Compare `One Time` Schedule Payment
 1. Makes `Recurring` schedule Payment
 1. Compare `Recurring` Schedule Payment
 1. Edite `Recurring` Schedule Payment
 1. Compare `Recurring` Schedule Payment
-1. Makes `One Time` schedule Payment
-1. Compare `One Time` Schedule Payment
 1. Delete loans

 ---